 3. A new section and menu item called Stats will appear if you enable the fantasy game.
 You can use the information in Stats, which includes average athlete prices, to assist you in setting the fantasy team budget (e.g., 8 to 10 times the average athlete price = budget).

 If you enable the fantasy game, a ROSTER tab will appear in the Roster Athletics app from which users can select the athletes for their fantasy teams.

 4. During and after the meeting you can use a few options to inform users about the status of the Roster fantasy game.
 To find these options, click on the Jobs link in the left-hand side menu.

 Validate Rosters - start lists - this option allows you to inspect every roster, and remove athletes that are no longer on start lists.
 If the roster is changed, a user will receive a notification.

 Validate Rosters - budgets - this option allows you to inspect the budget of every roster.
 If a user's roster is over budget, he/she will receive a notification.

-Calculate final rankings - this is a useful option to calculate all rankings after all of the results have been filed in.
+Calculate final rankings - this is a useful option to calculate all rankings after all of the results have been entered.

-5. During and after the meeting you can check information about the top 20 fantasy game players by clicking on the Fantasy ranking in the left-hand side menu.
+5. During and after the meeting you can check information about the top 20 fantasy game players by clicking on the Ranking in the left-hand side menu.

 The following events are excluded from the fantasy game: